Normal view

 Nearly six months after the fire, the nine-year-old girl is still reeling from the trauma.
 She “has become quite sensitive to certain smells and sounds, even the school bell,” Mrs Wong told HKFP in a phone interview this month.

-Mrs Wong salvages a handprint painting from her flat at Wang Fuk Court, on May 4, 2026.
+Mrs Wong salvages a handprint painting from her Wang Fuk Court flat on May 4, 2026.
 Photo: Supplied.

-Mrs Wong salvages a handprint painting from her flat at Wang Fuk Court, on May 4, 2026.
+Mrs Wong salvages a handprint painting from her Wang Fuk Court flat on May 4, 2026.
 Photo: Supplied.

 The 38-year-old mother was worried that the smell of smoke – if it continued to linger – might bring up her daughter’s memories of the escape from the burning complex.
 Both she and her daughter have started seeing a psychologist to process the emotional fallout.